CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 This Story also Contains

 CBSE awards grades for each scholastic subject.
-The CBSE 12th Assessment Scheme has components of theory paper, internal assessment, or practical exam as per the syllabus of each subject.
+The CBSE 12th Assessment Scheme has components of a theory paper, internal assessment, and practical exam as per the syllabus of each subject.
 Grades are awarded here as well based on a 9-point grading system in each elective subject.
 Keep reading further to get in-depth details on the CBSE grading scheme.

-To award the grades in the CBSE board result 2025, CBSE puts all the passed students in rank order and awards the final grades as per the following table:
+To award the grades in the CBSE board result 2026, CBSE puts all the passed students in rank order and awards the final grades as per the following table:

 Grades | Particulars |